Tonbandgerät

 1

-Set to 0 to disable serialization and tracing of FreeRTOS queue operatons.
+Set to 0 to disable serialization and tracing of FreeRTOS queue operations.
 Can be disabled to reduce the number of generated events.

 - Possible Values: